cronvel/kung-fig/doc/KFG.md

 ```

 ... this would load the file `items.kfg` and put its content inside the `items` property.
+If the file `items.kfg` cannot be found, the parser will throw an error.
-The path is relative to the current file, so assuming `items.kfg` is in the same directory and contains this:
+Otherwise, assuming `items.kfg` contains this:

 ```
 - pear